maxxiimo/useful-links/placeholder-services.md

 ## Placeholder Services

+SUMMARY: A roundup of Lorem Ipsum and image placeholder services.

 Here are some Rails Gems for creating Lorem Ipsum placeholders:

 - [The Ruby Toolbox - Lorem Ipsum][Toolbox 1]